pulumi/docs/content/blog/the-pulumi-intern-experience/index.md

 ## Final Thoughts

 Coming into industry work right out of my freshman year of college was a daunting task; however, I wouldn’t have wanted to intern at any other place other than Pulumi!
-The mentorship, team camaraderie, and, most importantly, the exposure to new technologies and learning made this the best possible experience I could’ve thought of.
+The mentorship, team camaraderie, and, most importantly, the exposure to new technologies and learning made this the best possible experience I could’ve imagined.
 I’m super proud of what I could	accomplish with the team, and I’m excited to see what the future holds for the company!

 What is the cloud?
 Three months later, I can say that the cloud, to me, is a vast tool for people to build their visions and dreams, and Pulumi is the place I would come to help me get that started :)